 Note that for hypersurfaces (where $r = 1$), by \cite[Theorem C]{BDELU17} one can choose the constants $N = 1$ and $d = 2n+1$.
-The case $n = 1$ of complete intersection curves would follow from \cite{HLU20} and further analysis of secant varieties to a general complete intersection curve.
+The case $n = 1$ of complete intersection curves would follow from \cite{HLU20} and further analysis of secant varieties to general complete intersection curves.

-Following conjectures of Griffiths--Harris \cite{GH85} on the divisibility of degrees of curves on generic threefold hypersurfaces, one can more ambitiously ask:
+Following conjectures of Griffiths--Harris \cite{GH85} on the divisibility of degrees of curves on very general hypersurfaces, one can more ambitiously ask the following.

-\begin{question} Is there a constant $d=d(n,r)$ such that for $d_1,...,d_r>d$, any curve $C \subseteq X$ satisfies
+\begin{question} Is there a constant $d=d(n,r)$ such that for $d_1, \ldots,d_r>d$, any curve $C \subseteq X$ satisfies

 \end{question}